Top

 barcos de pesca em lombok. fishing boats in lombok

-Lombok is an excellent view from above, but unlike Bali, there is various terrain without any trace of construction, the roads are more empty, and the island is full of cutouts that form curious coves.
+Lombok has an excellent view from above, but unlike Bali, there is various terrain without any trace of construction, the roads are emptier, and the island is full of cutouts that form curious coves.

-The temperature here is also much higher, I can’t explain why.
+The temperature here is also much higher, and I can’t explain why.

 “It rains less here,” says Mohammed, the driver we hired for the four days we were going to spend on the island.